20 reasons why your emails go to spam (+ how to fix it)

 sunsetting frequency

 Another aspect you might often overlook is regulatory anti-spam laws, such as the CAN-SPAM Act or the GDPR (General Data Protection Regulation).
 Under the CAN-SPAM Act, misleading subscribers with your domain and sender name is illegal.
-So, too, email authentication processes are failing due to phishing and spoofing.
+Similarly, email authentication processes are also failing due to phishing and spoofing.

 Want better results from your ecommerce marketing campaigns?
 Omnisend cleans your email lists and helps you reach inboxes and convert at scale.